-19 OATT Attachment M § II(d)Et(q) ("FERC Market Rules" mean the market behavior rules and the prohibition against electric energy market manipulation codified by the Commission in its Rules and Regulations at 18 CFR §§ 1c.2 and 35.37, respectively; the Commission from time to time may issue, approve or otherwise establish...
-"PJM Market Rules" mean the rules, standards, procedures, and practices of the PJM Market Forth in the PJM Tariff, the PJM Operating Agreement, the PJM Reliability Assurance Agreement, the PJM Consolidated Transmission Owners Agreement, the PJM Manuals, the PJM Regional Practices Document, the PJM-Midwest Independent Transmission System Operator Joint Operating Agreement or any other document setting forth market rules").
+19 OATT Attachment M § II(d)Et(g) ("FERC Market Rules" mean the market behavior rules and the prohibition against electric energy market manipulation codified by the Commission in its Rules and Regulations at 18 CFR §§ 1c.2 and 35.37, respectively; the Commission-approved PJM Market Rules and any related proscriptions or any successor rules that the Commission from time to time may issue, approve or otherwise establish...
+"PJM Market Rules" mean the rules, standards, procedures, and practices of the PIM Markets set forth in the PIM Tariff, the PIM Operating Agreement, the PJM Reliability Assurance Agreement, the PJM Consolidated Transmission Owners Agreement, the PJM Manuals, the PJM Regional Practices Document, the PJM-Midwest Independent Transmission System Operator Joint Operating Agreement or any other document setting forth market rules.").

 20 The FERC defines manipulation as engaging "in any act, practice, or course of business that operates or would operate as a fraud or deceit upon any entity."
 18 CFR § 1c.2(a)(3).
-Manipulation may involve behavior that is consistent with the letter of the rules, but violates their spirit.
-An example is market behavior that is economically meaningless, such as equal and opposite transactions, which may entitle the transacting party to a benefit associated with volume.
+Manipulation may involve behavior that is consistent with the letter of the rules, but violates their spirit, An example is market behavior that is economically meaningless, such as equal and opposite transactions, which may entitle the transacting party to a benefit associated with volume.
 Unlike market power or rule violations, manipulation must be intentional.
-The MMU must build its case, including an inference of intent, on the basis of market data.
+The MMU must build its case. including an inference of intent, on the basis of market data.

-21 OATT Attachment M § II(h-1).
+21 OATT Attachment M § II(h-1)